 Euphrasia confusa is widespread in the British Isles, particularly favouring hill pastures in the north and west, but is largely absent from central and south east England.
 In the list for Great Britain It is not assigned any particular threat status for conservation purposes, but this is because of lack of knowledge, Euphrasia being a critical group which may not be well recorded in general.
 There is, however, sufficient confidence in current English data for it to be treated as Vulnerable to a risk of extinction in that country.
-In Kent, it appears to be reduced to one area (two tetrads) and is rare.
+In Kent, it appeared to have been reduced to one area (two tetrads), but a 2020 report indicates another; the species is accordingly rare in the county.

 Euphrasia confusa was not named until 1919, although plants of this species were previously called Euphrasia minima.
 Marshall was aware of this taxon from other parts of Britain, but was not aware of it in Kent, as it receives no mention in Hanbury and Marshall (1899).
-The first published Kent records were given by Francis Rose (1960)37 as at Gossy Banks, north east of Hythe, and at Sandling Park, north west of Hythe, discovered by L.J.
+The first published Kent records were given by Francis Rose (1960)39 as at Gossy Banks, north east of Hythe, and at Sandling Park, north west of Hythe, discovered by L.J.
 Margetts and det.
 E.F.
 Warburg.
 However, it seems that Francis Rose had already found this taxon in 1954 at Hoad's Wood (TQ94L) near Ashford, on a heathy ride on Weald Clay.
 The specimen, which is in MNE, was not determined by Warburg until 1961 ('seems to be E. confusa').